ntnhut/LeetSolve/docs/source/intro.md

 **Coding challenges** are a great way to practice **problem-solving**, **algorithm development**, and **logical thinking**.
 They showcase your **creativity** and **innovation** while improving your **coding techniques**.
 This book offers diverse coding challenges to help you develop your skills.

 {index}`Coding challenges` could be **programming puzzles** or **mathematical problems** that require coding solutions.
 Each challenge requires different coding skills and is designed to challenge and develop a particular set of skills.
-This book includes coding challenges that cover **data structures**, **algorithms**, and **mathematical problems**.
+This book includes coding challenges that cover **basic**[^basic] data structures, algorithms, and mathematical problems.
+The topics (chapters) are put in order of difficulty.

+[^basic]: Such **advanced** topics like Tree, Graph, Back Tracking, etc. are not included in this book/version.

 As you work through the coding challenges in this book, you'll **learn new skills**, **improve your problem-solving abilities**, and **develop your confidence as a programmer**.

 The coding challenges in this book are picked from **leetcode.com**.
-I keep the problems' original titles so you can find them on leetcode.com.
+You can find their link in the footnote.
 I chose the ones that are not too difficult and do not require much effort and determination to solve.
-Each challenge comes with a detailed solution, explaining the logic behind the solution and how to implement it in C++.
+The problems in each chapter are put in order of increasing difficulty.
+Each challenge comes with a detailed solution, explaining the logic behind the solution and how to implement it in C++, my strongest programming language.

 At the end of some problems, I also provide similar problems on leetcode.com for you to practice solving on your own, as practicing is essential for reinforcing understanding and mastery of the concepts presented in the book.
 By engaging in problem-solving exercises, you can apply what you have learned, develop your problem-solving skills, and gain confidence in your ability to tackle real-world challenges.